jekyll/jekyll/ESOF-docs/READ.md

 ##Our undestarnding

-In what regards to Jekyll, we believe that the GitHub FLow method is what most favors it.
+In what regards to Jekyll, we believe that the *GitHub Flow* method is a good method to be used.
 This method allows multiple features and bug fixes at the same time due to the branching method.
+In spite of this, the better method would be *Agile with Scrum* but since they cannot assemble proper team gatherings, it becomes problematic to implement it. *Agile* would make it easier to share and divide the work among the team and it would figure out the time spent to a certain feature accomplishment.
+This would make their releases more profitable because they would know better when they should do them.

+###Group members

+-Andre Maia
+-Joao Gouveia